Gain real world skills while making an impact

 Any undergraduate or graduate student with interest or skills in technology, education, and/or international development is eligible to apply.

-Students participating in the Team4Tech internship program are responsible for a $2000 contribution.
 Many students receive funding and scholarships from their universities to participate in the Team4Tech internship program.
-This contribution supports Team4Tech’s mission of improving the quality of education for underserved learners through technology and training to empower them with the skills for educational and economic success.
+This contribution supports Team4Tech’s mission of improving the quality of education for under-resourced learners through technology and training to empower them with the skills for educational and economic success.
 Contributions also support Team4Tech’s Education Impact Fund, from which we make grants to our nonprofit partners around the world.
 Those grants are used to buy hardware and software which Team4Tech projects help implement.
 As a 501(c)3 nonprofit organization, all contributions are tax-deductible.

 Gregory Macharia